 - The design on the packaging should tell about the product, and it should not display misleading information.

 - Your packaging must be easy to open.
-Otherwise, sometimes it affects the product inside, and the product loses its likelihood.
+Otherwise, sometimes it affects the product inside, losing its likelihood.

-- Specify proper direction about the opening of the package like ‘tear here’ or ‘twist here.’
+- Specify proper directions about the opening of the package, like ‘tear here’ or ‘twist here.’

-- The first way of an impression of a product is the packaging.
+- The first impression of a product is the packaging.
 Hence give proper budget and attention to that.